skamchee/Poker-game/readme.txt

 Run the simulation using the following command line input:
 ./pokergame 1000
 The number 1000 can be varied.
 It is an argument containing the number of simulations to run per discard option.
-(There are 32 discard combinations as described on Piazza by A. Siegel) So inputting 1000 will run 32,000 simulations per hand, which takes about 4.6 seconds on my Macbook Air.
+So inputting 1000 will run 32,000 simulations per hand, which takes about 4.6 seconds on a Macbook Air.
 I have found I can get correct Monte Carlo logic even at 200 simulations and the game runs significantly faster (<1 sec response time)

 ===========================